YunoHost-Apps/adguardhome_ynh/doc/ADMIN.md

 If your port 53 is exposed on Internet, you can secure your AdGuard Home server using allowlist to prevent unauthorized use.

-We've had YunoHost users surprised to see their instance receiving tens of thousands of requests per day, this was due to the public exposure of port 53 on Internet and the lack of securisation of their instance.
+We've had YunoHost users surprised to see their instance receiving tens of thousands of unknown requests per day, this was due to the public exposure of port 53 on Internet and the lack of securisation of their instance.

 In this allowlist, you can put [ClientID](https://github.com/AdguardTeam/AdGuardHome/wiki/Clients#clientid)s in place of IP addresses for the devices that uses DNS over HTTP.
 But since since YunoHost can't handle wildcard domain names, you can't use this ClientID functionnality with DNS over TLS and DNS over QUIC, sorry about that.